Purchases made through links earn us a small commission, at no extra cost to you.

 Still, I found it interesting that since 768, the shrine has been demolished and rebuilt in identical fashion every 20 years.
 That means it has been reconstructed over 60 times!
 This rebuilding is done because of the Shinto belief in purity and renewal.

 Final Thoughts About Our Visit to Nara Park

 We had a very enjoyable day casually wandering through Nara Park and had so much fun feeding the deer.
 The park’s collection of impressive architecture, wildlife, and pretty parkland is why we think it’s one of the best places to visit in Japan.
 Nara Park should definitely be included on any Japan itinerary, especially if it’s your first trip to Japan.

 The only thing I wasn’t keen on, was all the souvenirs being sold at Todai-ji Temple.
 There were racks of items for sale inside the Daibutsuden Hall, right across from the Great Buddha.
 I understand the need to make money to operate the temple, but the commercialism changed the mood of the place, especially when compared to other temples in Japan we visited.
 I thought it would be less intrusive if the souvenirs were only sold outside of the main temple building.

 On a more positive note, I was glad there were people on hand offering free English introductions to Todai-ji Temple.
 It was nice to be able to learn about the temple from a local.
 The man we talked with did a wonderful job explaining the history and sharing interesting facts with us.
 They aren’t allowed to tour people around the inside, so make sure you ask all your questions before going in.

 More Photos of Nara Park

-Here are a few more photos of Nara Park for you to enjoy!
+Here are a few more pictures of Nara Park for you to enjoy!